-Racial/ethnic minorities and those persons experiencing homelessness: NDHHS, LHDs, and the local FQHCs or other community partners such as shelters serving these populations are utilized to set-up and perform the testing for those populations.
+Racial/ethnic minorities and those persons experiencing homelessness: NDHHS, LHDs, and the local FQHCs or other community partners such as local housing authority, shelters or faith communities serving these populations are utilized to set-up and perform the testing for those populations.
 This arrangement allows for those familiar with those communities to provide the point of care testing in a location and environment that is familiar and comfortable.
 Additionally, we have found that it is key to work with a trusted community leader to ensure that the message for testing reaches all the members of those communities and not just those that use social media or other mass media.